OpenSesame/engineering-blog/content/blog/typescript-utility-types/index.md

 }
 ```

-This won't compile because the custom `variant` type doesn't satisfy the constraints from `ButtonProps`.
+This won't compile because the custom `variant` type doesn't satisfy the constraints from `ButtonProps:`

+![TypeScript compilation error](screen-shot-2022-09-26-at-12.12.20-pm.png "TypeScript compilation error")

 It's valid to narrow the type, i.e. `variant: 'contained'`, but you can't overwrite the properties of other interfaces this way.

-![TypeScript compilation error](screen-shot-2022-09-26-at-12.12.20-pm.png "TypeScript compilation error")

 T﻿he way around this is to use `Omit` to first remove the property from the type and then extend that filtered interface: